 It’s cost-effective, environmentally friendly, safe for the whole family, and actually betters your skin just by using it.
 What more could you ask for?

 Kelsey Kitt is a work-at-home-mom of three in northern Alberta.
-When she’s not chasing kids around, she is also a freelance copywriter, wine lover, and Parental Guidance content creator.
+When she’s not chasing kids around, she is also an author, freelance copywriter, wine lover, and digital content creator.
 You can follow her and all her family’s adventures on Instagram at @mommydoesntlie.